hyosung11/Launch-School/Courses/journal.md

 06:01 I keep changing my schedule and decided to study now and go to the gym after marriage counseling.

 06:43 I thought I knew the `while` loop syntax, but I get confused still.

+07:33 Definitely reaching the end of this Ultradian Cycle as my eyes feel droopy and my brain feels fuzzy.
+I'm going to stop and get coffee and see what's up with the rest of the family now.